Why online scams are on the rise in India – DW – 11/12/2024

 In a cabin, senior officer Arun Kumar Verma poured over documents that needed to be signed to release recovered funds to some of the luckier victims.

-"Cybercrime is not like a regular burglary, there is no perpetrator who was present at the crime scene.
+"Cybercrime is not like a regular burglary.
+There is no perpetrator present at the crime scene.
 Just a phone number and an account number which could belong to anyone," he said, explaining how many scammers use proxy bank accounts.

 "On the other hand, there is a clear digital trail so I can tell you there are a lot of cases where we successfully retrieve the money," he pointed out.

 However, a lack of resources — both personnel and otherwise — poses a serious problem.
 "We take cases according to the location of the victim's residence.
-But the criminals can be sitting with a phone and laptop anywhere in India which means days of traveling.
+But criminals can sit with phones and laptops anywhere in India, which means traveling for days.
 We don't have the time for that," Verma said.

 The officer also warned of a new wave of investment scams targeting Indians from within the country and abroad.